 Whether you have questions about degree requirements, want guidance on a policy or procedure, or have another academic advising need, your student services team is here to help.

-AAP’s academic advisers are based in our Hopkins in D.C. location.
+AAP’s academic advisers are based in the Johns Hopkins University Bloomberg Center at 555 Pennsylvania Avenue NW, Washington, D.C.
 You can reach them via the phone numbers or email addresses listed below with questions or to schedule a virtual meeting.

 Associate Director of Student Affairs